FLAME OUT

 • Step 1 – Check pellet level: Open the Monument hopper and verify there are enough pellets.
 Refill with dry, high-quality hardwood pellets if low.

-• Step 3 – Verify auger feed: With the grill cool and empty firepot, start a feed or prime cycle.
+• Step 3 – Verify auger feed: With the grill cool and the firepot empty, start a feed or prime cycle.
 Confirm that pellets drop steadily into the firepot.
-If feed is intermittent, inspect the auger and motor for jams or slipping coupler.
+If feed is intermittent, inspect the auger and motor for jams or a slipping coupler.

 • Step 4 – Check combustion fan: During startup, listen for the combustion fan.
 Weak or no airflow can cause flameouts.
 Clean ash from around the firepot and ensure the fan intake is not blocked.